NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-08 06:47 long term timing and visualization setup.
+Triple visualizer for windows 10, and 7 in place.
+Built version of Dash straight from appveyor installer on virgin systems in virtualization.
+Investigation of testing as a service providers.
+Noise reduction and interruption compensation options and long term plans.

+    50dcd74 full screen auto timer updates
+    547df15 autofalloff typo

+2016-11-08 16:30

 2016-11-07 06:45 UPS system installation for networking and servers.
 Manufacturing meeting and notes.
 Setup of Dash long term testing system and virtualization with W530 laptop. rclone encrypted backup recovery